mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ![Two browsers subscribe with different ID's.](https://github.com/mm6/InternetOfThingsCourse/blob/master/images/TwoBrowsersSubscribe.png?raw=true)

+These two browsers are each subscribing with a different client ID.

 3) Add an additional Google Chart to the same web page.
 This would be any chart that you select (other than Gauge).